pradyuman04/Restaurant-Management-System/README.md

 And tests 🛠
 Emojis (ofcourse) 😛

 In Restaurant Management System Application staff can easily manage table.
-I used Query API to call same API with differnt parameters.
-In Live News Application news are refreshs in every 10 min.
+This app can increase the working efficiency, better management system, enhance revenue, and many more!

-## Author
+## Developer

 - [@pradyuman001](https://github.com/pradyuman001)